what is prevention?

 What is Prevention?
 An Introduction

-The Huron County Prevention Coalition is made up of individuals from the community, representatives from local social services organizations, elected officials, and community leaders.
-To learn more, visit huroncountyprevention.org.
+The Providing Resources and Opportunities Sustaining Prevention and Education for Resilience (PROSPER) coalition is made up of individuals from the community, representatives from local social services organizations, elected officials, and community leaders.
+To learn more, visit https://www.huroncountyprevention.org/about.

-The Huron County Prevention Coalition strives to support, empower, and advocate for the youth and families of Huron County by building resilience, promoting mental health wellness, and preventing substance abuse through collaborative programs and education.
+PROSPER strives to support, empower, and advocate for the youth and families of Huron County by building resilience, promoting mental health wellness, and preventing substance abuse through collaborative strategies and education.

 Services for Aging offers the Age Exchange Program which connects elementary-aged youth with volunteer seniors.
 This program is a once-a-week group mentoring program where children gain social, team-building and educational assets.
 Groups are held in both Norwalk and Willard.
 For more information click here: